jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Here are a few suggestions:
 * [Modern Software Engineering Channel](https://www.youtube.com/@ModernSoftwareEngineeringYT) - [Dave Farley](https://www.davefarley.net/?page_id=2) started this channel early during COVID, I think as a project during the shutdown.
 It quickly became popular.
 Each week a new 15-20 minute video is posted about a Software Engineering topic.
 The videos introduce topics without getting too deep in the weeds.
 Dave has invited additional noted presenters.
 Cohesive videos have been organized into [Playlists](https://www.youtube.com/@ModernSoftwareEngineeringYT/playlists).
 * [Alpha Code](https://www.youtube.com/@AlphaCode8/videos) - This excellent Domain-Driven Design series halted abruptly and incomplete about seven years ago.
 I hate to mention it, but it feels as if the creator died unexpectedly.
-* [Tim Roughgarden Lectures](https://www.youtube.com/@timroughgardenlectures1861) - [Tim Roughgarden](https://timroughgarden.org/) is a published computer science professor currently at Columbia University and previously at Stanford.
-His Algorithms course, which I completed via Coursera, was a master class in algorithms.
-Roughgarden presents what I feel are algorithm patterns, which can be applied repeatedly to solve different problems.
-Some of these patterns includes Divide-and-Conquer/Recursion, Greedy Algorithms, Probabilistic Algorithms and Dynamic Programming.
-Roughgarden is an enthusiastic presenter with a bit of whismy, but the content is not for the faint of heart.
 * [Vaughn Vernon](https://www.youtube.com/@VaughnVernon) - Vernon translated Eric Evans' Domain-Driven Design into something that's more consumable.
 His channel features videos on various software engineering topics.
 * [Emily Bache](https://www.youtube.com/@EmilyBache-tech-coach) - Bache is the big proponent of Code Katas.
 Her videos feature them along with videos to help software leads train their own teams.
-* [Easy Theory](https://www.youtube.com/@EasyTheory) - This is a channel about making Computer Science theory as easy as possible, so it's more about Computer Science and less about Software Engineering.
 * [Alistair Cockburn](https://www.youtube.com/@totheralistair) - Cockburn was one of the original [Agile Manifest](https://agilemanifesto.org/) authors, and he developed [Hexagonal Architecture](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html).
 His channel is an eclectic set of videos.
 * [Code Aesthetic](https://www.youtube.com/@CodeAesthetic) - There are only a few videos, but they cover some interesting Software Engineering topics.
-* [Reducible](https://www.youtube.com/@Reducible) - This channel is all about animating computer science concepts in a fun, interactive, and intuitive manner.
 * [Coding Blocks](https://www.youtube.com/@codingblocks) - The Coding Blocks YouTube channel is all about bringing you tutorials, tips, how to's and best practices on working your way to being the best programmer or software developer you can be.
 Much of what will show up on this channel will be a supplement to a podcast episode so don't miss out on a chance for some good shop-talk along with some comic relief and latest news.
 We encourage you to ask questions and give suggestions on topics you'd like to see covered.
+* The following channels are more closely aligned to academia:
+    * [Tim Roughgarden Lectures](https://www.youtube.com/@timroughgardenlectures1861) - [Tim Roughgarden](https://timroughgarden.org/) is a published computer science professor currently at Columbia University and previously at Stanford.
+His Algorithms course, which I completed via Coursera, was a master class in algorithms.
+Roughgarden presents what I feel are algorithm patterns, which can be applied repeatedly to solve different problems.
+Some of these patterns includes Divide-and-Conquer/Recursion, Greedy Algorithms, Probabilistic Algorithms and Dynamic Programming.
+Roughgarden is an enthusiastic presenter with a bit of whismy, but the content is not for the faint of heart.
+    * [Easy Theory](https://www.youtube.com/@EasyTheory) - This is a channel about making Computer Science theory as easy as possible, so it's more about Computer Science and less about Software Engineering.
+    * [Reducible](https://www.youtube.com/@Reducible) - This channel is all about animating Computer Science concepts in a fun, interactive, and intuitive manner.

 # Conferences
 Conferences are a great way to stay on the leading edge of technology.